pauldowman/gitmodel/README.md

 contribute tests and/or code to help!_

-I will attempt to follow [Semantic Versioning](http://semver.org/) so 1.0.0 will be considered the first stable release, until the the API may change at any time.
+I will attempt to follow [Semantic Versioning](http://semver.org/) so 1.0.0 will be considered the first stable release, until then the API may change at any time.

 See the "To do" section below for details, but the main thing that needs